tlevine/urchin/readme.md

 Files are only run if they are executable, and files beginning with `.` are ignored.
 Thus, fixtures and libraries can be included sloppily within the test directory tree.
 The test passes if the file exits 0; otherwise, it fails.

+### Writing cross-shell compatibility tests for testing shell code

+While you could write your test scripts to explicitly invoke the functionality to test with various shells, a more flexible approach is to pass the shell to use via environment variable `TEST_SHELL`.
+(Note that urchin always invokes the test scripts themselves directly, so whatever shebang line _they_ specify is respected.)

+On invocation of urchin, prepend an environment-variable definition defining the shell to test with, e.g.: `TEST_SHELL=zsh urchin test`.
+To test with multiple shells in sequence, use something like:

+    for shell in sh bash ksh zsh; do
+      TEST_SHELL=$shell urchin ./tests
+    done

+To use this approach, you must design your test scripts accordingly:

+#### Writing a cross-shell compatibility test script controlled by environment variable `TEST_SHELL`

+Note: If you've cloned urchin's repository, find a demonstration of the techniques below in subfolder `tests/Cross-shell test demo`.

+Your test scripts must modify their behavior based on whether the environment variable `TEST_SHELL` has a value or not:

+- If `TEST_SHELL` has a value, the script to test must be passed (as an argument) to the shell specified there, thus overriding that script's shebang line.
+- Otherwise, the script must be invoked directly, as usual (letting its shebang line control what executable runs it).

+The following helper function, when placed at the top of your test script, facilitates this:

+    x() { if [ -n "$TEST_SHELL" ]; then "$TEST_SHELL" -- "$@"; else "$@"; fi }

+Then use `x` to invoke the shell script to test, e.g., `x ../foo`

+Alternatively, if the shell code to test must be _sourced_ (because that's how it will be run in practice), place the following at the top of your test script:

+    [ -n "$TEST_SHELL" ] && TEST_SHELL= exec "$TEST_SHELL" -- "$0" "$@"

+If `TEST_SHELL` has a value, this re-invokes the test script itself with the specified shell.
+Place the command that sources the shell code to test (e.g., `. ../foo`) below that line, and it will be run by the desired shell.

 ## Alternatives to Urchin
 Alternatives to Urchin are discussed in